-If a Pre-Age 65 Retiree returns to work as Local No. 731, I.B. of T., Garage Attendants, Linen and Laundry Member, he/she will only be eligible for active Employee Benefits upon satisfying the Initial Eligibility requirements of the Plan.
+If a Pre-Age 65 Retiree returns to work as a Scavenger, he/she will only be eligible for active Employee Benefits upon satisfying the Initial Eligibility requirements of the Plan.
 In no event can an Employee be eligible for both Employee Benefits and Pre-Age 65 Retiree Benefits.

 If you choose this Pre-Age 65 Retiree coverage, you and your Dependent Spouse waive your rights to COBRA Coverage.
-After your retiree self-pay period starts, you will not be allowed to change to COBRA Coverage or receive any extended coverage as a result of a second COBRA qualifying event.
+After your retiree self-pay period starts, you will not be allowed to change to

+COBRA Coverage or receive any extended coverage as a result of a second COBRA qualifying event.
 However, in the event of divorce while you are making these self-payments, your Dependent Spouse will be eligible to make self-payments for an additional 36 months of coverage.
 The amount of those self-payments is determined by the Trustees.
 This extended coverage will end earlier if the Dependent reaches age 65 or becomes eligible for Medicare, Medicaid or another group health plan.